ChandanGauns111/jobs-manager/README.md

 Setup:

 Create a database, name it as "jobs-manager".
-Execute table createion script "DB_Tables.sql" located at path "Setup/".
+Execute table creation script "DB_Tables.sql" located at path "Setup/".

 Softwares and Frameworks: